Zeebrow/wish/README.md

 ## the lastmiles approach

-Inspired by friendly C programmer greybeard [lastmiles](https://www.youtube.com/user/lastmiles).
+Inspired by friendly C programmer and greybeard [lastmiles](https://www.youtube.com/user/lastmiles).

 Linux philosophers, avert your eyes - for the time being, this program is going to say a LOT more than what's necessary.
 Hopefully it fails just as noisily.